textpattern/textpattern.github.io/brand/editorial-guide.md

 Textpattern is spelled "*Textpattern*".
 Look at that closely.
 That is not two words, and there is no camel-case capital P. This isn't WordPress.

 When you need to use the brand name at all, write ’Textpattern’.
-Do not tack on ‘CMS’ (i.e. ‘Textpattern CMS’).
+Do not tack on 'CMS’ (i.e. 'Textpattern CMS’).
 Should anyone insist, because they feel strongly about SEO ranking, direct them to the metadata where they can have fun for machines.
 You're not offending the good human readers.

 Do not abbreviate the brand name in copy.
 (See the [Brand abbreviations](#brand-abbreviations) section.)

-When distinguishing between the software and the project, the name becomes a proper adjective: ’Textpattern software’ or the ‘Textpattern project’.
+When distinguishing between the software and the project, the name becomes a proper adjective: ’Textpattern software’ or the 'Textpattern project’.
 Perfectly fine.

 ### Project platforms

-When referring to one of the Textpattern platforms, use the proper name once the first time to establish a clear context (e.g. ‘Textpattern user documentation’), thereafter feel free to simply write ‘user documentation’.
+When referring to one of the Textpattern platforms, use the proper name once the first time to establish a clear context (e.g. 'Textpattern user documentation’), thereafter feel free to simply write 'user documentation’.
 Readers will thank you.

-Never refer to any of the project websites by their domain (e.g. ‘textpattern.com’).
+Never refer to any of the project websites by their domain (e.g. 'textpattern.com’).
 Keep that in hyperlinks where it belongs.

 ## Abbreviations